Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

-Furthermore, if the convex set $\GX$ is homogeneous that is for any $\lambda>0$ $\lambda\GX\subset \GX$, then \begin{description} \item[(i)] The process $\big(X_t^*(s,\eta)U_{x}(t,X_t^*(s,\eta))\big)_{t\ge s}$ is martingale. \item[(ii)] For any $s$-attainable wealths $\eta,\eta' >0$, and any test-wealth $X\in \GX(s,\eta')$, the process $\big(X_t(s,\eta')U_{x}(t,X_t^*(s,\eta))\big)_{t\ge s}$ is a supermartingale. \end{description} \end{theo} Before proceeding to the proof of this result, it is interesting to note that this optimality conditions established in a general way are quite different from those of \cite{MRADNEK01}.
-Indeed, in the last paper the process $U_{x}(t,X_t^*)$ is a state density process, in turn for any admissible wealth $X$, $X_tU_x(t,X^*_t)$ is a local martingale and a martingale if $X=X^*$.
-This is due essentially to the structure of the class $\GX$ which is, only, assumed to be convex in the present paper and $\GX=\PX$ (set of all positive wealth processes) in \cite{MRADNEK01}. \begin{proof}
+\end{theo} Before proceeding to the proof of this result, it is interesting to note that this optimality conditions established in a general way are quite different from those of \cite{MRADNEK01}.
+Indeed, in the last paper the process $U_{x}(t,X_{t}^*)_{t\ge \tau}$ is a state density process, in turn for any test-process $X$, $X_tU_x(t,X^*_t)$ is a local martingale and a martingale if $X=X^*$.
+This is due essentially to the structure of the class $\GX$ which is, only, assumed to be convex in the present paper and $\GX=\PX$ (set of all positive wealth processes) in \cite{MRADNEK01}.